 Our thanks to everyone who has made 2008 another resounding success.

 Claremont Graduate University's 2007 series of Professional Development Workshops in Evaluation and Applied Research Methods was our biggest and brightest to date.
 With nearly 800 workshops sold, participants coming as from as far as Cypress, Syria, New Zealand, and South Korea, and 25 workshops on a broad array of topics, the series was by far the most successful in our growing history.
 Many thanks to the academics, government and business professionals, and students from all over the world who have made this year a success.

-The Keynote Address and Panel Discussion from August 19, entitled "Evaluation Across the Globe," has been posted in the SBOS Video Library.
+The Keynote Address and Panel Discussion from August 19, entitled "Evaluation Across the Globe," has been posted in the DBOS Video Library.
 This video is freely available for educational and training use.

 The Reaction Panel: Michael Scriven, Hallie Preskill, Christina Christie, and Stewart Donaldson

 Dr. Conner addressed the audience through a multi-media presentation.

 This year's workshop series was our biggest ever.
 Over 650 seats were sold, with participants flying up to 6,500 miles (10,522 km) to experience cutting-edge training in evaluation science and applied research methodology.
 Exemplary scholars, teachers, and practitioners from top tier universities provided state-of-the-art workshops to working professionals, community group/organization members, college students, and the general public.